DelroyGayle/Biblia-Posters-PP5/README.md

 **Desktop navigation bar and hero image**

-The navigation bar shows the *BIBLIA* **POSTERS** Logo which acts as a link to the Home Page.
-The rest of the bar are links to all the other pages, namely
+The navigation bar shows the *BIBLIA* **POSTERS** Logo which acts as a *Home Button*.
+By clicking this logo, the user is returned to the Home Page.<br>The rest of the bar are links to
-* All available Posters
+* All available Posters for sale which are further divided into
-* All available Old Testament Posters
+* * All available Old Testament Posters
-* All available New Testament Posters
+* * All available New Testament Posters
+<br>On the right hand side of the navigation bar is a dropdown menu for
+* Unregistered users to register
-* The Login status of the user.
+* The option for the user to Login
+* For registered users to
+* * See a list of all the reviews that the author has authored
+  * See the user's wishlist
+  * In addition, the Site Admin user can add, edit and delete posters
-* and the link to the *live* virtual Shopping Bag showing its total value
+* What follows next is the link to the *live* virtual Shopping Bag showing its total value

+<br>In the middle of the Navigation Bar is the Search Bar whereby the user can perform a (*case insensitive*) search for a Poster by name or description.

 ### HEADING